wildengineer/azure-test-cli/README.md

 # azure-test-cli
-Cli to test an array of azure resources, such as servicebus, eventhub, blob storate, queue storage, and table storage
+Cli to test an array of azure resources, such as servicebus, eventhub, blob storage, queue storage, and table storage